Meet the Team

 Graduate Student

 Anton Mays joined Xavier University's Clinical Psychology Psy.D program in Fall 2021.
 Anton received his B.S. degree in Psychology from Xavier University in 2021.
-His research interests include personality, assessment, and treatment outcomes.
-Anton hopes to continue gaining exposure to various areas of clinical psychology.
+His research interests include personality assessment and treatment outcomes.
+Anton is completing his clinical internship at the Louis Stokes Cleveland VA Medical Center, providing care for veterans across a variety of settings.
+He hopes to continue expanding his clinical expertise in working with individuals living with serious and chronic mental illness.

 Cameron Mills, M.A.